EdwinKingori/Coinlytics/README.md

    ✔️ Celery - Help schedule background scraping tasks

- 🧷 Front-End Config:
+ 🧷 Frontend Config:

-   ✔️ Html & CSS - Used to develop a simple UI for testing objectives
+   ✔️ Html & CSS - Used to develop a simple UI for the MVP and testing objectives.

+   ✔️ React (Optional) - To be used as the final stack for developing a SPA dashboard for coin tracking and analytics charts.

+📈 Analytics & Visualization

+   ✔️ Matplotlib / Seaborn / Plotly: For generating line charts, bar charts, and comparative graphs.

+   ✔️ Pandas: Used for cleaning and analyzing historical price data.

+🧪 Testing & Dev Tools

+   ✔️ Postman: For testing API endpoints.

+   ✔️ pytest + DRF TestClient: Backend unit and integration tests.